Direct lender loans explained

 Now, it’s possible to get short term loans from direct lenders easily – you can do it online and even on your smartphone.
 There are dozens of direct lenders taking thousands of applications every day but did you know that they turn the vast majority of loan applications down?
 We’ll tell you why in just a minute.

 If you want to borrow money now, it can be a lot quicker to use a no-fee broker instead.
-With a no-fee broker like Growing Power, a direct lender could transfer your loan directly into your bank account within as little as 10 minutes after you’ve been approved - depending on your bank’s policies and procedures.
+With a no-fee broker like Growing Power, a direct lender could send your loan directly into your bank account within minutes of your application being approved.
 That’s even for no-guarantor loans.

 A few years ago, the most popular type of short-term direct lender loan was the payday loan.
 With payday loans, you would borrow a certain amount of money.
 You’d pay it all back with interest either on the next day you received your wages or within 35 days.